vishnukommuri326/Dreamers/CONTRIBUTING.md

 ### 🌟 Our Values

-* We will work together to achieve the best results, valuing each other's input and expertise.
+* **Collaboration**: We will work together to achieve the best results, valuing each other's input and expertise.
-* All team communication and decisions are open and shared.
+* **Transparency**: All team communication and decisions are open and shared.
-* We work in sprints, iterating quickly and improving based on feedback.
-We will follow the Scrum framework guidelines.
+* **Continuous Improvement**: We work in sprints, iterating quickly and improving based on feedback, following Scrum framework guidelines.
-* Members will communicate actively in team communication channels.
+* **Active Participation**: Members will communicate actively in team channels.
+Standup attendance is obligatory, except in emergencies.
-* Each member will be an active, synchronous participant in each standup.
-Attendance is obligatory, except in emergent situations.
-* We will resolve conflicts by discussing as a group and making decisions by consensus.
+* **Conflict Resolution**: We resolve conflicts as a group, making decisions by consensus.
-* Members who require help are encouraged to ask the team openly and proactively.
+* **Supportive Culture**: Members who need help are encouraged to ask openly and proactively.
-* Team members are expected to fulfill their commitments and meet deadlines.
+* **Accountability**: Team members are expected to fulfill their commitments and meet deadlines.
 We hold each other accountable.
-* If a member is not delivering on their obligations, we will have an open discussion to understand the situation and find a solution.
+* **Addressing Challenges**: If a member struggles to meet their obligations, we’ll have an open discussion to understand the situation and find a constructive solution together.
-* Failure to participate in standups or make progress on tasks for two consecutive standups will be reported to the stakeholders.
+* **Consistent Engagement**: Regular participation in standups and task progress is essential.
+If a member is inactive for two consecutive standups, we will notify the stakeholders to keep them informed.

 ### 🔄 Sprint Cadence